 Joseph M. Arias, Associate Professor of Theology, Dean of Students

 S.T.L., S.T.B., Pontifical Faculty of the Immaculate Conception, Dominican House of Studies

 B.A., Loyola Marymount University

 Dr. Arias is the faculty advisor for students concentrating in moral theology.
-In addition to teaching at the Graduate School, Dr. Arias is an adjunct member of the undergraduate faculty at Christendom College.
-He also serves as the curator of the Graduate School library.
 He has presented scholarly papers at meetings of The Research Center for Biblical Thomism at Nicolaus Copernicus University, Torun, Poland, the Thomas Instituut te Utrecht, Netherlands, the Mariological Society of America, the Fellowship of Catholic Scholars, and the International Association for the Philosophy of Law and Social Philosophy, among others.
-Dr. Arias has published articles in the National Catholic Bioethics Quarterly, The Linacre Quarterly: The Journal of the Catholic Medical Association, Homiletic & Pastoral Review, and Crisis Magazine.
+Dr. Arias has published articles in the National Catholic Bioethics Quarterly, The Linacre Quarterly: The Journal of the Catholic Medical Association, Marian Studies, Homiletic & Pastoral Review, and Crisis Magazine.

 Salvatore J. Ciresi, Lecturer in Theology

 Professor Ciresi is the founder and director of the St. Jerome Biblical Guild, an educational apostolate that promotes the study of Scripture within a theological and practical framework.
 He is also the publisher of Veritas Scripturae, an international online Scripture journal.
 He was a diocesan consultant for the revision of the National Directory for Catechesis, and he writes a regular Scripture column for The Latin Mass magazine.
 Ciresi is a former host of the Catholic radio show CrossTalk and has a special interest in the doctrine of Biblical inerrancy.